 Eric Chagala (Ed.D.
 Educational Leadership) is the founding principal of the Vista Innovation & Design Academy (VIDA).
-Eric believes that all kids need a place to matter, schools have soul & those souls need to be nurtured, that our actions say what we believe about children, and that schools have the power to either defeat or perpetuate the status quo of a neighborhood.
+Eric believes that all kids need a place to matter, that our actions say what we believe about children, and that schools have souls & those souls need to be nurtured.

 Eric’s belief in Design Thinking for education is deeply rooted in his dissertation that focused on the critical resiliency of high achieving Latino youth.
 This research solidified the knowledge (not just belief) that schools have the power to either defeat or to perpetuate the status-quo of a neighborhood.

-Eric is on the Faculty for the Graduate School at High Tech High, he is an Apprentice Coach with Stanford University's "School Re-Tool" work at the famed d.School (Institute of Design), and is a Deeper Learning Fellow with DLLF.
+Eric is on the Faculty for the Graduate School of Education at High Tech High, he is an Coach in the San Diego region for IDEO's "School Re-Tool" work at the that was incubated at Stanford University's famed d.School (Institute of Design), and is a Deeper Learning Fellow with DLLF.
 In addition, Eric is the Co-Founder of #DesignCamp for Education, and the Chief Development Officer for the educational non-profit Unlocked, Inc.

 Eric lives in San Diego with his wife, two daughters and their Golden Retriever.